rfennell/AzureDevOpsPowershell/README.md

 # VSTS Powershell
-A selection of PowerShell scripts that make use of the TFS/VSTS APIs, both the older .NET and Java ones and the prefered current REST API
+A selection of PowerShell scripts that make use of the TFS/VSTS APIs, both the older .NET and Java ones and the prefered current REST API.
+If you are looking for the source for my VSTS Build Extensions you are in the wrong repo, [look here](https://github.com/rfennell/vNextBuild/wiki)

 I had intended, going forward, to place all the code samples in use in blog posts here.
 However I have since found it eaiser to use [Gists](https://gist.github.com/rfennell)